 Remedies for Breach

 Addressing breaches related to unrecorded easements requires clearly defined remedies within sale agreements to manage disputes and allocate risks effectively.
 Warranty clauses commonly specify breach consequences, including indemnification obligations or price adjustments, to compensate the buyer for unexpected easement encumbrances.
 Legal remedies often encompass the right to rescind the transaction or seek damages commensurate with the impairment caused by the unrecorded easement.
 Precise delineation of these remedies mitigates ambiguity and promotes equitable resolution.
-Additionally, the agreement may limit remedies to ensure proportionality and prevent excessive liability.
+The agreement may limit remedies to ensure proportionality and prevent excessive liability.
 By establishing explicit legal remedies and breach consequences, parties enhance transactional certainty and reduce litigation risks arising from undisclosed or unrecorded easements, thereby safeguarding their respective interests in the property transfer.

 Disclosure Requirements